Animal Rescue Theatre

 Courtesy tagging a dog at an animal shelter is when a 501(c)3 Dog Rescue tags a dog (typically labeled ‘Rescue Only’ due to possible medical or behavior reasons) on behalf of a citizen or rescue not allowed to tag the animal.

 A rescue may courtesy tag on behalf of a person or another rescue because person/rescue’s status with the shelter does not allow them to tag (perhaps they are not an approved adopter / rescue or have been banned).
-A shelter will label an animal "Rescue Only" when the animal needs advanced care so the idea is the animal will only be routed where they can get definitely receive that care - otherwise humane euthanasia may bethe kinder choice.
+A shelter will label an animal "Rescue Only" when the animal needs advanced care so the idea is the animal will only be routed where they can get definitely receive that care - otherwise humane euthanasia may be the kinder choice.

 A courtesy tag may also be in the form of someone adopting the animal to pass on to another or attempt to rehome the animal, on their own.